BigPolarBear1/factorization/README.md

 Update: Quickly added it to the bottom of chapter 8 in the paper.
 I already have some python code for the NFS algorithm.. so I'm going to move fast on this.
 All I wanted was for someone to take me serious.
 Nobody did.
 Even now, just silence.
 I cant find a job.
 I cant get anywhere in life.
 I'm going to finish my work now.. and when all this is over, I hope you people can sleep at night.

+You know, since I have a fairly good grasp of all the math I've spent 3 years figuring out..
+I am also fairly confident that as I go into my final chapter of my research project, I can probably get the NFS algorithm to work using multiple quadratic polynomials.. so that we can switch polynomials if finding smooths becomes an issue.
+Ah, it will be easy.
+This will basically be my victory lap.
+Alright gays.
+You all knew this was coming, I hope you're ready now.
+Next time you see activity here, it will be with NFS added to the existing code.
+Or maybe I will give my non-nato friends a heads-up... it's fifty-fifty depending on my mood.
+I'm not in a great mood lately.
+Good luck shitheads.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>